Dragon statue

 Proctor Exams

-If you cannot come to the HutchCC campus to meet this requirement, you are responsible for finding an appropriate individual to proctor your exam or paper.
+If you cannot come to the HutchCC campus to meet this requirement, you are responsible for finding an appropriate individual to proctor your exam.
+To learn more about finding an appropriate proctor review the proctoring information.
+Please plan ahead as most proctoring options require appointments and all options must be approved by your instructor.

-a.
-Principal, librarian, guidance counselor or full-time instructor at another school or college.
+• Principal, librarian, guidance counselor, or full-time instructor at another school or college.

 The proctor will need to have a business e-mail and Internet access.
 Examination instructions will be sent to the proctor via e-mail.